Event table columns

 RECORD_ATTRIBUTES

 The location in code from which the log event was emitted.
-The values vary by handler language, but can include the code file path, function name, line number, and so on.
+The values vary by language, but can include the code file path, function name, line number, and so on.

 RECORD_TYPE